-Making efforts to provide the tenant with advice and assistance on the tenants eligibility to receive housing benefit and check with Housing Benefit for any outstanding actions to allow claims to be processed.
+Making efforts to provide the tenant with advice and assistance on the tenants’ eligibility to receive housing benefit and check with Housing Benefit for any outstanding actions to allow claims to be processed.

+Provide support to tenants who will receive Universal Credit on how to manage rent payments in their journal.

-Rent statements will be issued every 6 months to tenants..
+Rent statements will be issued every 6 months to tenants.

 Provide the tenant with information about sources of advice and assistance in relation to the management of debt.